Tananatham/G2T1_LMS/README.md

 ## For Learner:
 You can apply for classes in a course, please note that if a class is full, or if the time now is before or after the class time, you will not be able to apply.

 Please note that some courses have prerequisites, it will be stated in the first line of the course description, your application to a class in this course will fail if you do not meet the prerequisites.

 After you apply, Human Resources needs to approve your application.

 ## For Human Resources:
 You can approve a learner’s application to a class, or you can reject an application.

 You can set a course's prerequisite, please note that once it is set, it cannot be revoked.

+## For Trainers:
+You can create a quiz for a lesson.